RationAI/crc_ml-provenance/README.md

 In case of a module including randomness (e.g. data splitting, data sampling), we need to retrieve and store the results of these random operations.
 For this purpose, we have decided to use a simple logging approach.
 We export key-value pairs of interest into a structured JSON log during the workflow execution, which is  subsequently processed by a provenanace generation script to generate provenance in accordance to the proposed provenance model.
 The following summarize required logging functionality for each part of the ML workflof:

 - **Preprocessing** - no special logging is needed as the entire process is fully deterministic.
 As such, the configuration file, github repository URL, and the output file are necessary for provenanace generation.
-Only a hashed content of the output dataset will be included in the generated provenance.
+The output file in the provenance is represented as a set of hashed tables it contains.

 - **Training** - since inputs for the model are generated randomly, we log the states of the following objects in order to validate the experiment: Datasource (hashed content of data split sets), Generator (hashed sampled entries for each epoch), Model (training and validation metric at the end of an epoch; checkpoints).